 The estimated catches based on this formula are similar to the previous estimates in annual scale and trend, though some differences exist (Figure 6).
-The residual diagnostics are shown in Error!
-Reference source not found.
+The residual diagnostics are shown in Figure 7, total catch (reported + estimated) is shown by fleet in Figure 8.